snkas/codebind-paper/README.md

 (Make sure to manually set the quality to 720p or 1080p in the player -- the default is 360p)

 **Note:** new max-min fairness and congestion control experiments run as quick as in the video under mild parameter changes.
 The leaf-spine load experiments (not shown in video) are heavy experiments that consume a large amount of time to rerun with new parameters (~8 hours on single core).
-See the instructions below for more information on reproduction duration.
+See the instructions below for more information on reproduction duration. **Extra note:** the latest version of this repository also includes installing `texlive-fonts-extra` to render the final PDF, which adds a few minutes in setting up the environment for the first time on top of what is shown in the video.

 ## Using CodeBind for your own paper